PedrelliLuca/ToonTanks/notes.md

 To recap: the delegate `AProjectileBase::OnHit` is called every time `StaticMesh` `OnComponentHit` function is called, and we're able to access all of the argument `OnComponentHit` would take.

 `AProjectileBase::OnHit` is basically a custom version, an override, of `OnComponentHit`.

+### Lesson 148 - Creating GameMode classes

+Game Mode Base is one of the standard options when creating a c++ class.

+A game mode dictates the rules of gameplay (its rules, scoring, which pawn is controlled by the player, the game state etc).

+`BeginPlay()` is the usual standard unreal virtual void function.
+It will collect all relevant infos when the game starts (for example, the # of turrets).

+`UFUNCTION(BlueprintImplementableEvent)` will allow us to handle all of the functionality for these two functions in the derived blueprint class.
+Certain things like setting timers, creating widgets etc are a lot more efficient and time friendly inside of blueprints than in the private section.

+`BlueprintImplementableEvent` don't need any C++ implementations.
+In fact, you'll get errors if you give them one.
+Why do we define them in the code then?
+So that we can call them from other functions!

+So the way that Unreal works is that every game that we create will need a game mode class to control what is spawned in the level after the level is initialized.
+If you don't provide one like we haven't so far, then the project will create a default game mode class prefilled with some default classes that we can't override.

+By setting the default pawn class to be BP_PawnTank we can delete the tank that was previously in the map, one will be automatically created at PlayerStart when the game begins and we'll be in control!